Human-Agent Collaborative Paper-to-Page Crafting: Experiments

 \subsection{Experiment Setup}

 We assess the efficacy of the proposed AutoPage by benchmarking it against a diverse set of advanced LLMs, and then ablating the influence of each component.
 It is important to note that for the purpose of scalable evaluation, all subsequent experiments were conducted using AutoPage in an exclusively automated fashion, without human intervention.
 The human-in-the-loop configuration, while potentially beneficial, is infeasible for batch testing.
 Therefore, the performance metrics reported here should be interpreted as a \textit{conservative lower bound} of our system's full potential.
+We will supplement the App.~\ref{sec:appendix-human-in-the-loop} with experimental evidence demonstrating the effectiveness of human-in-the-loop.